luarocks/luarocks-site/README.md

 Now `http://localhost:8080` should load.

-If you edit any MoonScript or SCSS files you should call `tup upd` to rebuild the changes.
+If you edit any MoonScript or SCSS files you should call `tup` to rebuild the changes.
 You can run `tup monitor -a` to watch the filesystem to rebuild.

 ### Running tests